 Buildings with low silhouettes and horizontal lines were considered the most inconspicuous.
 Maier recommended a low roof with a pitch of no more than one-third.
 He felt that in most locations such a roof was adequate to withstand the weight of annual snowfall.
 Roofs, in his opinion, too often dominated the design of park structures and were conspicuous from long distances.
 Straight lines and right angles were to be avoided.
 This could be achieved through architectural details and finishes-for example, by selecting logs that were knotted and by allowing the knots to protrude.
 Maier's criticism of the gingerbread style lay in its sawn look, the precision of its lines, and its subsequent effect on the architectural features in which it was used.17 Lines of demarcation were to be erased.
 If possible, structures were to be designed and located so that it was not necessary to plant them out.
 Vegetation could vision of the construction potential of this material.
 He recommended the use of naturalistic and natural rockwork to eliminate lines of demarcation.
+He said,

-He said, stonemasonry parapet, the battered stone walls that flared as much as ten feet at the corners of the building, and the massive boulder chimney of stones carefully removed from nature and reassembled at the construction site to appear naturalistic.
+The concession building at Palmetto State Park was built of reddish brown sandstone, native to the area and reflected Herb Maier's principles of rockwork.
+Among the special features were the raised terrace with its stonemasonry parapet, the battered stone walls that flared as much as ten feet at the corners of the building, and the massive boulder chinney of stones carefully removed from nature and reassembled at the construction site to appear naturalistic.
 The camp superintendent wrote, "We are matching rocks in such a manner that they appear to grow out of the ground rather than producing a step effect.
-To protect the growth of lichen found on the rocks in the flare we are leaving the flare above the ground to be built last. . .
-1 think it worthwhile to protect the beautiful growth which would otherwise be destroyed."
+To protect the growth of lichen found on the rocks in the flare we are leaving the flare above the ground to be built last...
+I think it worthwhile to protect the beautiful growth which would otherwise be destroyed."
 (National Archives, Record Group 79)